 - Think You Know - Supporting students with issues surrounding E-Safety

-E-Safety at Grimsdyke School
+Online Safety at Grimsdyke School

 Article 16 and 17 of the UNCRC state that privacy and protection on such platforms as the Internet are "Rights" that children under the age of 18 can not be denied.
 As a result here at Grimsdyke School we have implemented a wide range of resources to support both parents and students in facing the negative implications of "surfing online".

-Students are taught about E-Safety within "Computing" lessons and during aspects of the PSCHE curriculum.
+Students are taught about E-Safety within "Computing" lessons and during aspects of the PSHE curriculum.
 As a school we celebrate "Keeping Ourselves Safe" Week and "Safer Internet Day" (SID), this allows the students to be exposed to not only the benefits that we gain from using modern technology in this "digital age" but also the dangers.

 All of the class based staff at Grimsdyke School are trained in the use of the “Think You Know” resources by an official CEOP Ambassador and we regularly review our practice and policies in line with the changes in technology.